War in Donbas: Russian involvement

 Russian involvement in the Donbas war took a variety of forms.
 The International Criminal Court judged that the war was both a national and international armed conflict involving Ukraine and Russia, and the European Court of Human Rights judged that Russia controlled the rebels from 2014 onward.
+Only Russian intervention in August 2014 prevented a Ukrainian victory in the conflict.